Chymyst/chymyst-core/docs/chymyst07.md

 This implementation works but has a drawback: the user can call `endCritical()` multiple times.
 This will emit multiple `access()` molecules and break the logic of the critical section functionality.

-To fix this problem, let is think about how we could prevent `endCritical()` from starting its reaction after the first time it did so.
+To fix this problem, let us think about how we could prevent `endCritical()` from starting its reaction after the first time it did so.
 The only way to prevent a reaction from starting is to omit an input molecule.
 Therefore, we need to introduce another molecule (say, `beganOnce`) as input into that reaction.
 The reaction will consume that molecule and never emit it again.